lightward/mechanic-tasks/docs/move-out-of-stock-products-to-the-end-of-a-collection/README.md

 This task re-sorts your collections, beginning with the sort order of your choice (alphabetically, best selling first, etc), and then moving all out-of-stock products to the very end of the collection.

-This task re-sorts your chosen collections, beginning with the sort order of your choice, and then moving all out-of-stock products to the very end of the collection.

 Run this task manually to re-sort your collections on demand.
 Optionally, configure this task to run hourly or nightly as well.

 Configure this task for certain collections using each collection's title, or its ID.
 [Learn how to find the collection IDs.](https://help.usemechanic.com/en/articles/2946120-how-do-i-find-an-id-for-a-product-collection-order-or-something-else)

-The collections used with this task must be configured for manual sorting.
-[Learn how to change the sort order of your collections.](https://help.shopify.com/en/manual/products/collections/collection-layout#change-the-sort-order-for-the-products-in-a-collection)

 You may use any of these options for the base sort order: